nandans-summer-camp/python-hello-world/README.md

 You should then install the appropriate Python plugins/extensions.
 Try to open this folder in your editor, where you should be able to read this file as well as the python files `exercises.py` and `test_exercises.py`.

 9. Install the Python package `pytest` on your machine.
-If you know about virtual environments (or want to learn on your own), you can install `pytest` in a virtual environment you create for each assignment we will do.
+If you know about virtual environments (or want to learn on your own), you can install `pytest` in a virtual environment you create for each of the assignments.
 If not using a virtual environment, you can install the package on your machine by running `python3 -m pip install --user pytest` in your terminal.

 10. You should now be able to run the command: `pytest` in your terminal, inside this folder.
 The `pytest` package has installed this command globally and it is available anywhere from your terminal, however, it's behavior will change based on what folder you are in (in the terminal).
 When run from inside this folder, the `pytest` program will run all the "tests" in this exercise.